First Man: The Life of Neil A. Armstrong: Film adaptation

-A film of the book, also called First Man, was released in October 2018.

 In early 2003, actor-director Clint Eastwood and production people at the studio Warner Bros. bought the film rights to First Man.
 Eastwood had previously directed as well as starred in the 2000 space-themed movie Space Cowboys, though he stated that he would likely not appear on camera in First Man.
 However, the project wound up in development hell despite significant interest.
 Armstrong himself died on August 25, 2012, before any actual filming took place.
 Universal Pictures and DreamWorks Pictures ultimately took up the First Man project in the mid-2010s.
 Damien Chazelle, a director receiving critical acclaim for his work in 2016's La La Land, signed onto the film's production.
 Actor Ryan Gosling, who starred in La La Land, joined as well.
 Given his role as the book's author, Hansen was attached to co-produce the movie.
+The film also called First Man, was released in 2018.